-Take a look at how your school understands and implements risk management.
-Challenge the risks and opportunities that the school faces, do the board, local governing body, F&GP committee, management team and external reviewers understand the process and control environment that you seek assurance over?
+Take a look at how your academy understands and implements risk management.
+Challenge the risks and opportunities that the academy faces, does the trust board, local governing body, audit committee and the management team understand the process and control environment that you seek assurance over?